yw-fang/Latex-Template-Doctoral-Dissertation-East-China-Normal-University/README.md

 I hope it can be applied into more doctoral dissertations, and I am also confident that many PhD students will be glad to use it.

-Anyone who needs templae can use and modify it freely under the license, and I will be grateful if you will acknowledge my project like this:
+Anyone who needs this template can use and modify it freely under the license, and I will be grateful if you can acknowledge or cite my project in your thesis like this:
 论文模板来自于方跃文的GitHub项目——华东师范大学博士论文latex模板 (
 https://github.com/yw-fang/Latex-Template-Doctoral-Dissertation-East-China-Normal-University.git
 )

-Although Dr. Yuguang Zhang didn't take part in this project directly, I still would like to list him as one of the authors of this latex template project because of his contributions.
+Although Dr. Yuguang Zhang didn't take part in this project directly, I still would like to list him as one of the authors of this latex template project owning to his large contributions.

 Author: